dmacvicar/terraform-provider-libvirt/website/docs/r/network.markdown

 * `name` - (Required) A unique name for the resource, required by libvirt.
   Changing this forces a new resource to be created.
 * `domain` - (Optional) The domain used by the DNS server.
-* `addresses` - (Optional) A list of (0 or 1) ipv4 and (0 or 1) ipv6 subnets in CIDR notation
+* `addresses` - (Optional) A list of (0 or 1) IPv4 and (0 or 1) IPv6 subnets in
-  format for being served by the DHCP server.
-Address of subnet should be used.
+  CIDR notation.
+This defines the subnets associated to that network.
+  This argument is also used to define the address on the real host.
+  If `dhcp {  enabled = true }` addresses is also used to define the address range served by the DHCP server.
-   No DHCP server will be started if this attributed is omitted.
+  No DHCP server will be started if `addresses` is omitted.
 * `mode` -  One of:
     - `none`: the guests can talk to each other and the host OS, but cannot reach any other machines on the LAN.